kaisenlinux/manpages-dev/category/MAC/arptables.md

               This enables the administrator to initialize the packet and byte counters of a rule (during INSERT, APPEND, REPLACE operations).

    RULE-SPECIFICATIONS
        The  following command line arguments make up a rule specification (as used in the add and delete commands).
-A "!" option before the specification inverts the test for that specifica‐ tion.
+A "!" option before the specification inverts the test for that speci‐ fication.
 Apart from these standard rule specifications there are some other command line arguments of interest.

        -s, --source-ip [!] address[/mask]
               The Source IP specification.